Municipal Guards

-Municipal Guards (Guardas Municipais, singular: Guarda Municipal), also called the Municipal Civil Guards (Guardas Civis Municipais, singular: Municipal Civil Guard), are the security forces of municipalities (cities) of Brazil.
+Municipal Guards (Guardas Municipais, singular: Guarda Municipal), also called the Municipal Civil Guards (Guardas Civis Municipais, singular: Municipal Civil Guard), are the security police forces of municipalities (cities) of Brazil.
 They are subordinated to the municipality mayors (prefeitos).
-Trained as a civilian uniformed agency, the city guards are responsible to protect the municipal properties and installations, according to the Brazilian Federal Constitution.
+Trained as a civilian uniformed agency, the city guards are primarily responsible for protecting municipal properties, facilities, and installations, according to the Brazilian Federal Constitution.

-Their patrols are called rondas (rounds) and there are 1,200 municipalities with Municipal Guards with more than 120,000 operatives according with the Brazilian Institute of Geography and Statistics.
-They are treated as police officers by the former president of the IPA (International Police Association) Brazilian section, Mr. George Henry Millard.
-The former Brazilian Minister of Justice and elected governor of the state of Rio Grande do Sul, Mr. Tarso Genro, asked for them to be given more jurisdiction for their operatives, and especially for their official recognition by Brazil as public safety workers.
+Their patrols are called rondas (rounds) and there are 1,200 municipalities with Municipal Guards with more than 120,000 operatives according to the Brazilian Institute of Geography and Statistics.